- Visit a diversity of habitats from mangroves to savannas to mature rainforest to discover amazing wildlife, extraordinary birds and unique mammals!

 Days 14 and 15: Blue Mountains and Capertee Valley

 The Blue Mountains feature some of most awe inspiring scenery in Eastern Australia, and some great birding too.
 From the tiny Spotted Pardalotes to the legendary Superb Lyrebird, and perhaps even the endangered Glossy Black-Cockatoo, our tour through the mountains will be breathtaking.
 We will also sample some of the local wetlands and lakes where in search of Blue-billed, Musk, and even Freckled Ducks.
 Australasian Shoveler, Hoary-headed and Australasian Grebes, and a host of other waterbirds can be expected as well.
 But it is the Capertee Valley, one of New South Wales’ premier birding locales, that will really impress.
 The isolated valley is a mixture of open eucalyptus woodland and open grasslands, which are home to an fantastic diversity of birds as well as wallabies, wallaroos, kangaroos, and Eastern Wombat.
 The potential bird list for Capertee Valley is long and includes Little Lorikeet, Turquoise Parrot, Plum-headed Finch, Diamond Firetail, Pallid Cuckoo, Olive-backed Oriole, several Woodswallows, and Red-capped Robin.
 There’s a chance for the charismatic Crested Tit-Shrike, the cooperatively-breeding White-winged Chough, and the iconic Zebra Finch.
 The critically endangered Regent Honeyeater also occurs in the valley, and if luck is really on our side we may just see one.
-Overnights in Capertee.
+Overnight in Wallerawang.